-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \dots^4 PRINCI PLE 2 - STRUCTURE THE BOARD TO ADD VALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. the fact that we have a nomination committee that complies with paragraphs (1) and (2): in our Corporate Governance Statement on page 6 and 7 and a copy of the charter of the committee: at the corporate governance section of our website at www.rea-group.com and the information referred to in paragraphs (4) and (5): in our Corporate Governance Statement on page 7 and on page 32 of our 2019 Annual Report 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership. our board skills matrix: in our Corporate Governance Statement on page 5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. the names of the directors considered by the board to be independent directors: in our Corporate Governance Statement on page 6 and, where applicable, the information referred to in paragraph (b): [Not applicable] and the length of service of each director: in our Directors' Report on pages 30 and 31 of our 2019 Annual Report 2.4 A majority of the board of a listed entity should be independent directors. an explanation why that is so in our Corporate Governance Statement on page 6
+Corpora ate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are:5 PRINCI PLE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. ✓ our Corporate Governance Statement and we have disclosed a copy of the charter of the committee at: Human Resources Committee Charter and the information referred to in paragraphs (4) and (5) at: our Corporate Governance Statement and in our Directors' Report on page 28 of our 2020 Annual Report set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership. ✓ our Corporate Governance Statement and we have disclosed our board skills matrix at: our Corporate Governance Statement set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. ✓ our Corporate Governance Statement and we have disclosed the names of the directors considered by the board to be independent directors at: our Corporate Governance Statement and, where applicable, the information referred to in paragraph (b) at: Not applicable and the length of service of each director at: page 26 and 27 of our Directors' Report in our 2020 Annual Report set out in our Corporate Governance Statement